dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 #### Expression indexes

-Expression indexes are a powerful feature in PostgreSQL that allow you to index the result of an expression or function, rather than just the raw column values.
+Expression indexes to index the result of an expression or function, rather than just the raw column values.
 This can be extremely useful when you frequently query based on a transformed version of your data.

-Let's look at an example to understand how expression indexes work:
+It is necessary if you use a function as part of a where clause as in the example below:

 {{< highlight sql >}}
 CREATE TABLE customers (